 Sometimes you wonder if the weather actually cares what season it is in New Zealand.
-We have compiled some local knowledge to help guide you to the best time for your hiking adventure.
+We have some local knowledge to help you work out the best month for your hiking adventure.

 New Zealand is a long thin land 'floating' in a bathtub of ambient water.
-The 90% of NZ where we live, work and play is never that hot or cold because the ocean influences it.
+Most of NZ where we live work and play is never that hot or cold because the ocean influences it.
+We are never far from the sea.
 Sure, we call it cold, but most Americans and Europeans mock us when they realise how benign it really is here - both in summer and winter.
 Sure, want to freeze in winter?
 Head to the alps.
+Swelter in the summer fug, come to Auckland in February.
 However, in a global climate sense, benign is the word you are looking for to describe the New Zealand climate.
-Which is why we have tropical-like forests that never lose their leaves in winter.
+This is why we have tropical-like forests that never lose their leaves in winter.

 Day length, although not super seasonal (think northern Morocco to Bordeaux or LA to Seattle), is as much the metric to take account of as temperature and weather.
 The day length limits what you can achieve in the outdoors.
-The south in mid winter has only 9-10 hours of day light.
-Take a book for those long nights.
+The south in mid-winter has only 9-10 hours of daylight.
+So take a book for those long nights.

 There are plenty of exceptions to the rules in New Zealand's climate.
-The weather is generally changeable and varies hugely from east to west (across the ranges).
+The weather is generally changeable But it does typically vary from east to west (across the ranges).
 Warmth, rain, sun, snow, hail, can happen any time of year and anywhere in this temperate, ocean-controlled climate.
-While the far north of New Zealand is experiencing equatorial warmth, the south, 1600 km away, may be shivering in a blast of cold polar air, and occasionally vice-versa, but here are some of the 'rules' anyway.
+While the far north of New Zealand is experiencing equatorial warmth, the south, 1600 km away, maybe shivering in a blast of cold polar air, and occasionally vice-versa, but here are some of the 'rules' anyway.

 'The barometer doesn’t affect the weather much on the coast' early explorer, Charlie Douglas

-Typically, the west, exposed to the moist westerly winds drumming across the Tasman Sea, is famous for its rain, often in summer, and the east side is correspondingly dry (foehn wind or Chinook).
-However, when the weather flows in from the south in winter, this feature is often reversed with sun on the West Coast and rain in the east.
-A little known fact is Hokitika on the South Island's 'wet' West Coast has a similar number of sun hours as Christchurch on the east.
-But as Tourists are generally only here in summer they think Hokitika is always wet and people are lunatics to live there.
+Typically, the west, exposed to the moist westerly winds drumming across the Tasman Sea, is famous for its rain, often in summer.
+The east side is correspondingly dry (foehn wind or Chinook).
+However, when the weather flows in from the south in winter, this feature is often reversed with sun on the West Coast and rain in the east (as our Alps flow south-west to north-east).
+A little-known fact is Hokitika on the South Island's 'wet' West Coast has a similar number of sun hours as Christchurch on the east.
+But as Tourists are generally only here in summer it is easy to think Hokitika is always wet and people are lunatics to live there.

 Temperatures in the mid-20s are the norm in the summer months of January and February in both Islands, although the North is humid and the South drier.
-Winter snows start arriving from May, bringing day time maximums of only a few degrees Celsius to many of the southern townships.
+Nights are usually a bit cooler in the south.
+Winter snows start arriving from May, bringing daytime maximums of only a few degrees Celsius to many of the southern townships.

-When should you fly down under for your adventure holiday?
-Each season does bring different elements to your hiking experience and although climate change is said to be adding another level of unpredictability, it's still the old el nino / la nina weather patterns that hold the power here when they awake from their slumber.
-Hilariously we have had a hiking group enjoy a white Christmas in Fiordland National Park - think about it, it's like a German or a New Yorker building snowmen in late June.
+Each season does bring different elements to your hiking experience and although climate change is said to be adding another level of unpredictability, it's still the old el nino / la nina weather patterns that hold the power here when they wake from their slumber.
+The cold and warmth of a season lag the solstice by about a month.
+December 21st is our longest day, but the warmest time is mid January onwards.
+Hilariously once we had a hiking group enjoy a white Christmas in Fiordland National Park.
+It's like a New Yorker building snowmen in late June.
 Too weird.
 Below are some expectations you should have for the four seasons.